shobrook/openlimit/README.md

 # openlimit

-Efficient rate limiter for the OpenAI API.
-Implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) an efficient variant of the leaky bucket pattern, to manage both **request** and **token** limits.
+Rate limiter for the OpenAI API.
+Implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) an efficient variant of the leaky bucket pattern, to handle both request _and_ token limits.
 Features:

-- Manage rate limits with one line of code
+- Apply rate limits with one line of code
-- Handle synchronous and asynchronous requests
+- Limit synchronous and asynchronous requests
 - Plug in a Redis backend, which can be used to track limits across multiple threads or processes

 ## Installation